The easiest part for you, as a couple, to control is the X factor (discussed in the first article here).

 Maybe you're getting married in Chicago or New York, and you want to have the beautiful skyline in some of your images.
 Or in the mountains.
 Or on a beautiful lake.

-Within those images, the photographer can zoom in on the smaller moments with your and your love.
-These can be uncomfortable at first, because it requires the photographer to often get a little closer (a big reason to make sure you have an engagement session with your pro is to help get used to this!), and if you're not USED to being the sole focus of an image (where you take up an entire photograph), you can get a little self conscious.
+Within those images, the photographer can zoom in on the smaller moments with you and your love.
+These can be uncomfortable for you at first, because it requires the photographer to often get a little closer (a big reason to make sure you have an engagement session with your pro is to help get used to this!), and if you're not USED to being the sole focus of an image (where you take up an entire photograph), you can get a little self conscious.

 Seeing you and/or the love of your life taking up the entire frame of the image can be so profoundly exciting.
 It's amazing seeing couples' faces light up when they see them.

 But isolation isn't just accomplished from zooming into the couple.
 It can also be accomplished by putting things in front of the lens that help block out everything else.
 It also makes the image feel like it's "peeking in" on you, so it feels even more intimate.